-- topographical information was obtained from NSW Government Spatial Services - all cleared areas were modelled considering a conservative ground factor of 0.8 - all residential receivers were modelled at 1.5 metres above the ground surface.
+- topographical information was obtained from NSW Government Spatial Services - all areas were modelled considering a conservative ground factor of 0.8 - all ground floor residential and commercial receivers were modelled at 1.5 metres above the ground surface.

 Site layout and building structures were based on information provided at the time of the assessment.